UKDynasty/ukdynasty.github.io/bylaws/index.md

 If the roster is full, the owner can either release the player immediately, or take a maximum of 7 days from the day of unretirement to free up a roster spot for the un-retired player, otherwise they will be returned to the pool of free agents.

+A record of retired players is kept [on Google Sheets](https://docs.google.com/spreadsheets/d/1tsYQSMBHSD3nFUQS6urrnqYPJQs94c-IdjJi1CznX1c/edit#gid=647011089).

 ### 1.3 Taxi squads

 5 spots are available in addition to normal rosters for taxi squad players.
 These players can’t be used in your starting lineup.

-To designate a player to the taxi squad, a post must be made on the **Taxi Squad Designation** thread on the ESPN league messageboard, clearly stating the player that they wish to place on their taxi squad, prior to the designation deadline, the Sunday before Week 1 of the season.
+To designate a player to the taxi squad, they must be demoted to the taxi squad on MyFantasyLeague prior to the designation deadline, the Sunday before Week 1 of the season.

 Players cannot be added to taxi squads during the season.

-The commissioner will maintain a list of each team's taxi squads on the league [Google Sheet](https://docs.google.com/spreadsheets/d/1tsYQSMBHSD3nFUQS6urrnqYPJQs94c-IdjJi1CznX1c), under the *Taxi squads - \[year\]* tab.

 Only rookies can be added to your taxi squad, and they can remain there until the end of their 2nd season in the NFL.
 If a player is promoted during their 1st season, they therefore cannot be designated to the taxi squad for their 2nd year.